HOW TO CHOOSE THE BEST BRA FOR WOMEN OVER 50

 If the cups had fit me correctly, I would have loved this bra.
 It is soft, comfortable, and it did a fantastic job with the side and back bulges.
 This was one of the best bras for the no-show back fat portion.
 However, since I am not walking backward most of the time, it was the front that I needed to look the nicest.
 So, this one sadly went back.
 But, if you have more to fill the cups with than I did, then HERE is the link to this bra because I think that you will like it a lot.

-Bra number nine is by Wacoal, and I think that it is the only wireless bra that I kept.
+Bra number nine is the Wacoal How Perfect Full Figure Wire Free Bra, and I think that it is the only wireless bra that I kept.
 I don’t know a single person that is a fan of wearing underwire bras because they are not as comfortable.
-But, they do a great job of support and keeping you from looking saggy, which will also help you will back pain.
+But, they do a great job of supporting and keeping you from looking saggy, which will also help you will back pain.
 Having one or two wireless bras is a nice change, though.

 This bra has wide camisole straps that are soft and comfortable.
 The bra has double layers of microfiber and mesh side slings, which is probably why it is so soft and comfortable.
 For a bra that doesn’t have wires, it does a good job of giving you the support that is needed.
 I am wearing the Naturally Nude color, and HERE is the link to the bra.

-Bra number 10 is the last one from Soma, and also the last bra that I tried.
+Bra number 10 is the last one from Soma, the Embraceable Full Coverage Wireless Unlined Bra, and also the last bra that I tried.
 This is the one bra that I wanted to love the most, but I didn’t.
 Who doesn’t want a bra that is so comfortable, no underwires, and unlined?
 For a bra that has no wire or lining, it does a remarkable job with side and back bulges.
 However, unless I was going to wear silicone coverups with this bra, I couldn’t get over nipples showing through my top.
 Sorry if this is TMI.
 Lol!

 I will say, though, the website description of this bra is accurate.
 “Embraceable bras are so comfortable and supportive, you’ll forget you have it on.
 Every component is engineered for the ultimate in softness.”
 It was a fabulous bra that I would love if it had some lining in the cup area.
-I am wearing the Soft Tan color again in this bra, and it is also on sale for $29.
+I am wearing the Soft Tan color again in this bra.
 HERE is the link to this bra.

 - The center of the bra should lay completely flat against your skin.